PhilippeW83440/CarND-Semantic-Segmentation/README.md

      <br>semantic segmentation at 11 fps
 </p>

-Doing 8 bits quantization results in graph that is 4 times smaller: 130 MB instead of 520 MB.
+Doing 8 bits quantization results in a graph that is 4 times smaller: 130 MB instead of 520 MB.
-In theory it should be faster, but in practice today with Tensorflow is it twice slower.
+In theory, it should be faster, but in practice today with Tensorflow is it twice slower.
 cf: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md

-With TensorRT tool from Nvidia it is expected to get close to a 3x speed impovement on a drive PX2 board.
+With TensorRT tool from Nvidia it is expected to get close to a 3x speed improvement on a drive PX2 board.
 cf http://on-demand.gputechconf.com/gtc/2017/presentation/s7310-8-bit-inference-with-tensorrt.pdf

 ### Network architecture

 A VGG16 encoder pre-trained on Imagenet is being used with the following modifications:
-- input image is systematically downscaled to (256, 512).
+- the input image is systematically downscaled to (256, 512).
 So by a factor of 4 compared to Cityscapes raw images in order to reduce computation time
 - the fully connected layers are replaced by 1x1 convolutions

  <p align="center">